Does My Car Insurance Cover Me in Mexico?

 • Loan or lease payoff

-Many of the recommendations encompass issues that can arise from getting into an accident in a foreign country.
-If affordable, getting coverage for legal assistance after an accident or roadside assistance in an unfamiliar place may be wise.
+Many of Allstate's recommendations address issues you might face if you get in a car accident in Mexico.
+If your budget allows, getting coverage for legal assistance after an accident or roadside assistance in an unfamiliar place may be wise.

 Progressive